timmyades3/HNG_TASK_1/DOCUMENTATION.md

 ## Introduction

 This API provides basic CRUD (Create, Read, Update, Delete) operations for managing "persons."
-It is built using Node.js, Express, and Mongoose, and connects to a MongoDB database.
+It is built using Django, Django restframework, and PostgreSQL, and connects to a Postgres database.
 The API allows you to create, retrieve, update, and delete person records.

 ## API Base URL
 The base URL for this API is `/api` .